marko-knoebl/slides/src/sections/python-beginner/16-exercises-en.md

 ## Luhn algorithm (checksum)

-The Luhn algorithm is used to prevent errors in identification numers, such as credit card numbers
+The Luhn algorithm is used to prevent errors in identification numbers, such as credit card numbers

 The last digit of these numbers is a check digit which is computed from the other digits